RohanDtu99/Real-time-chat--application-ChatNex/README.md

 # ChatNex - Chat Application

 ChatNex is chat application build with the power of MERN Stack.
-You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)
+You can find the Demo [here](https://www.youtube.com/watch?v=b3D31oRsDKU)

 ![login page](./images/chatNex_login.png)